James-Muguro/James-Muguro/README.md

 # 📊 Data Scientist | 🤖 Machine Learning Enthusiast | 🐍 Python Developer | 🧩 Problem Solver

 ## 📝 About Me
-- Highly motivated data scientist dedicated to transforming data into actionable insights.
+- I'm a Data Scientist and Business Analyst with a passion for transforming data into actionable insights.
-- 2 years of industry experience specializing in building and deploying data-driven solutions.
+- Proficient in SQL, R, Excel, Power BI, and Python, I bring a versatile set of tools to the table.

 ## 💼 Expertise
 - **Data Analysis:** Proficient in data cleaning, wrangling, and visualization.
 - **Programming:** Expert in Python and SQL, intermediate skills in R.
 - **Tools:** Experienced in Power BI, Excel, Tableau, Looker, and Big Query.

-## 🎯 Current Focus
-- Deepening foundational skills in data science and machine learning.
-- Expanding technical toolkit with advanced data analysis and machine learning libraries.
-- Fostering domain expertise for industry-specific problem-solving.
-- Building soft skills to effectively communicate data-driven insights.
-- Staying informed and engaged with the latest trends in the field.

 ## 🛠️ Technical Skills
 - **Python:** Proficient in writing efficient and clean Python code for data analysis.